tresvitae/web-app-udagram/README.md

 For high availability, project is tailored with leverage auto scaling parameters.
 Should not be any single point of failure.

 To deploy this infrastructure there is a helper script included in the repository.
 It can be used like this:
-1.	`aws cloudformation create-stack --stack-name <STACKNAME>  --template-body file://network.yml --parameters file://params.json --region=us-west-2`
+1.	`aws cloudformation create-stack --stack-name udagram-network --template-body file://udagram-network.yml --parameters file://udagram-network-parameters.json --region=us-west-2`
-2.	`aws cloudformation create-stack --stack-name <STACKNAME>  --template-body file://server.yml --parameters file://params.json --region=us-west-2`
+2.	`aws cloudformation create-stack --stack-name udagram-server --template-body file://udagram-server.yml --parameters file://udagram-server-parameters.json --region=us-west-2`

 Diagram that present infrastructure of the project: